-Sectional title owners often wonder who is responsible for the maintenance and repairs of their units and who is responsible for those of the common areas.
+New Sectional Title Scheme owners often wonder who is responsible for the maintenance and repairs of their units and who is responsible for those of the common areas.
 Considering the levies paid and the investment into a property, this is a very relevant question with a fairly easy answer.

 Common use areas

-Common property can be identified as gardens and walkways, swimming pools, play areas for children and shared parking facilities.
-In effect, this would mean that land and parts of the building that are not included in a section, would be clarified as common property and the maintenance thereof is the responsibility of the body corporate.
-The maintenance of these areas are covered by the levies paid by the owners.
-Levies also cover the garden services, waste removal, cleaning and pool services.
+Common property can be identified as gardens and walkways, swimming pools, play areas for children, and shared parking facilities.
+In effect, this would mean that land and parts of the building that are not included in a section, would be clarified as common property and the maintenance thereof is the responsibility of the Body Corporate.
+The maintenance of these areas is covered by the levies paid by the owners.
+Levies also cover garden services, waste removal, cleaning, and pool services.
 “It’s important for prospective buyers to confirm with their Real Estate Agent in Gauteng what is included in the levies,” advises Cowley.

 Exclusive use areas

-Exclusive use areas are areas that is still part of the body corporate, but an owner have been given exclusive right of use, such as garages and driveway gardens.
+Exclusive use areas are areas that are still part of the Body Corporate, but an owner has been given exclusive right of use, such as garages and driveway gardens.